-During much of 2020 when many people decided to make break, it was difficult to find deals on bread makers.
-Thankfully the market has caught up with demand.
+Do you want to make your own bread?
+Or at least try it?
+During 2020 when an unprecedented number of people decided to make bread, it was difficult to find deals on bread makers, but thankfully that’s changed.
+The market has caught up with demand.
 We’ve tracked down several good bread maker deals.
 If you are looking for bread maker deals, you’ve come to the right place.
 Whether you prefer a basic, cheap bread maker or a versatile, high-tech electronic baker, we have you covered.

 - Oster Bread Maker — $80, was $90

 - Secura Bread Maker Machine — $87, was $111

 - Pohl Schmitt Stainless Steel Bread Machine — $100